firebase/firebase-cpp-sdk/release_build_files/readme.md

     -   General (Android): On Android, Firebase C++ is now built against NDK version r21e.
     -   General (Android): Firebase support for gnustl (also known as libstdc++) has been removed.
 Please use libc++ instead.
+Android libraries have been moved from libs/android/ARCH/STL to libs/android/ARCH.
     -   Storage (Desktop): Set Content-Type HTTP header when uploading with custom metadata.